MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/index.md

    After clicking an event, use the arrow keys to select the events next to it.

-1. Under the **app.update** event, there's a bunch of purple events.
-Each of those also displays a red triangle.
+1. Under the **app.update** event, there's a bunch of purple events, and they each have a red triangle.

 1. Click one of the purple **Layout** events.
 DevTools provides more information about the event in the **Summary** panel.
 Indeed, there is a warning about forced reflows (another word for _layout_).